 Enough of the definitions!
 Why should you devote valuable intellectual horsepower to considering a management consulting term like workflow?

-The obvious commercial imperative in workflow is that good workflow saves time and money and enhances the customer experience.
-Bad workflow achieves the opposite.
-This statement should attract the attention of the money people, the people people, the operations people, the selling stuff people, and the doing-the-actual-work people.
+The obvious commercial imperative is that good workflow saves time and money and enhances the customer experience.
+Bad workflow does the opposite.
+This should attract the attention of the money people, the people people, the operations people, the selling stuff people, and the doing-the-actual-work people.

-I didn’t even make the above stuff up and have actual research to back it up.
-You can read it here: https://www.linkedin.com/pulse/cost-savings-higher-productivity-why-arent-nz-listening-hamish-howard
+I didn’t even make the above stuff up, and have actual research to back it up.
+You can read it here: “Automated processes save costs, and increase productivity.
+But why aren’t Kiwi businesses listening?”

-Companies who’ve both invested in an automated workflow platform and realised its potential reckon these are some of the benefits:
+Companies who’ve invested in an automated workflow platform, and implemented and use it to its full capacity reckon these are some of the benefits:

 - Improved collaboration between people and teams

 - Ability to provide more consistent and better customer service

 - Greater visibility throughout the organisation leading to better decision making